 Complete the Event Planning Form in full via Eaglelink

-Provide a brief yet accurate description of the event
+Provide a brief yet accurate description of the event including a graphic in the submission

 *All Event Planning Forms for both on-campus and off-campus events must be submitted no later than 10 business days in advance.
 No Meetings or events will be allowed to be hosted on or off campus during Finals Week.